lu7did/OrangeThunder/README.md

 As an example ham radio frequency assignments or "band plan" for USA can be seen [here](http://www.arrl.org/band-plan) but remember to check the ones specific for your country.

-## Ham radio Pixie Transceiver controlled by a Raspberry Pi board
+## Ham radio transceiver controlled by a Raspberry Pi board

 Digital signal processing [here]([here](https://dspguru.com/dsp/tutorials/) techniques applied to radio communications are normally named software defined radio, further information [here](https://www.ndsu.edu/fileadmin/conferences/cybersecurity/Slides/saunders_presentation.pdf).